WiiExpertise/solero.github.io/_tutorials/legacy/ubuntu.md

 {% endcapture %}
 {% include message.html type="info" content=message %}

-This is a breif overview of how to configure CloudFlare, however CloudFlare provides a [much more detailed setup guide here](https://support.cloudflare.com/hc/en-us/categories/200275218-Getting-Started){:target="_blank"}.
+This is a brief overview of how to configure CloudFlare, however CloudFlare provides a [much more detailed setup guide here](https://support.cloudflare.com/hc/en-us/categories/200275218-Getting-Started){:target="_blank"}.

+Do note that these subdomains will also have to be configured in nginx.
 ### Running Houdini

 First, navigate to the Houdini installation directory and check Houdini is actually installed correctly.